design-automation/mobius-sim-funcs/documentation/poly2d.md

 **Parameters:**
   * *entities:* A list polylines or polygons, or entities from which polylines or polygons can be extracted.
   * *tolerance:* The tolerance for extending open plines if they are almost intersecting.

-**Returns:** Copies of the input polyline and polygons, stiched.
+**Returns:** Copies of the input polyline and polygons, stitched.

 ## Clean